modasi/Updater/README.md

 ## Error Handling

-The application includes error handling for update processes.
+The application includes a custom error handling for update processes.

 ## License